In this page

 - Build 20,000 new low carbon social homes for rent.

-- Fundamentally reform homelessness services to focus on prevention and rapid rehousing.
+- Reform housing law and implement the Homelessness Action Group’s recommendation to fundamentally reform homelessness services to focus on prevention and rapid rehousing.

 - Support cooperative housing, community-led initiatives, and community land trusts.